ChemGuy88/cpi/Dataset Guide.md

-Notes on the Chemical-Protein Interaction Datasets
+Guide to the Chemical-Protein Interaction Datasets
 ==================================================

+## Note

-**Note that the STRING site cited is version 7, and version 10 is available.**
+**The STRING site cited is version 7, and version 10 is available.**

 ## Purpose